Title IX & Athletics

 NCAA Board of Governors Policy on Campus Sexual Violence

-The NCAA Board of Governors passed the Policy on Campus Sexual Violence (NCAA policy) in August 2017 (updated in 2018 and revised in 2020 and 2021).
-Beginning in the 2017-18 academic year, NCAA schools have attested their compliance with the NCAA policy.
+The NCAA Board of Governors passed the NCAA Policy on Campus Sexual Violence (NCAA policy) in August 2017 (updated in 2018 and revised in 2020 and 2021).
+Beginning in the 2017-18 academic year, NCAA schools, including UCI, have attested their compliance with NCAA Policy attestation items 1-3.
+The NCAA Policy stated that attestation items 4-6 required attestation beginning with the 2022-2023 academic year.

 UCI Policy on Transgender and Nonbinary Student-Athlete Participation